Consumer mode

 • Service user permissions: For client credentials, manage authorization through service user roles.

-• Private organizations (beta): Prevent consumers from discovering other users or groups within the organization.
+• User and group isolation: Prevent consumers from discovering other users or groups within the organization.

 • Cross-organization restrictions: Block visibility and collaboration between consumer and internal organizations.